 The EAD of an on-balance sheet exposure in the standardised approach is measured net of value adjustments such as provisions.
-Off-balance sheet exposure is converted into EAD using a CCF set by the financial supervisory authorities.
-Derivative contracts and securities financing have an EAD that is the same amount as the exposure.
+Off-balance sheet exposure is converted into EAD using a CCF set by the financial supervisory authorities. amount as the exposure.
+Derivative contracts ar nd securities financing have an EAD that i s the same amount as the exposure.